oxfordcontrol/TRS.jl/README.md

 # TRS.jl: Solving the Trust Region Subproblem

-This package solves the Trust-Region subproblem:
+This package solves the Trust-Region Subproblem:
 ```
 minimize    ½x'Px + q'x
 subject to  ‖x‖ ≤ r